 Plant 1-3 seeds for plants that grow best alone, like lettuce, tomatoes, and cabbage.
 Once the seedlings are up and growing, thin them out to have just one plant.
 See also what to do with multiple plants in one seedling for more options.

-Onions, beets, and radish love growing together as a cluster, you can start 4-6 seeds in one pot of them.
+Onions, beets, and radishes love growing together as a cluster, you can start 4-6 seeds in one pot of them.

 After the seeds are covered spray them with water.
-In our dry climate, we also like to cover the pots with plastic wrap to keep moisture in.
+In our dry climate, we also like to cover the pots with plastic wrap to keep moisture.

-We do have a separate post for starting tomatoes from seeds, and safe ourselves even more transplanting work.
+We have a separate post for starting tomatoes from seeds, and we save ourselves even more transplanting work.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.